00sanoj00/SL-COVID-19-Report/README.md

 Copyright © 2020 [Sanoj Prabath Jayathilaka](https://github.com/00sanoj00).<br />
 This project is [Apache license 2.0](https://www.apache.org/licenses/LICENSE-2.0) licensed.

-Licensed under the Apache License, Version 2.0 (the "SL-COVID-19-Report");
+Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at